FernandoBasso/ReadTheDocs-Dev-How-To/docs/javascript/performance.md

 In the `push()` example, we only ever add one more value each time to the existing array.

 With the _spread_ approach, we always create a new array, copy the current existing values to it and add the new value.
-And it does this each time (or each iteration of the `reduce`), with every increasing number of values to copy.
+And it does this each time (or each iteration of the `reduce`), with ever increasing number of values to copy.
+Let me repeat: it copies and recopies an ever increasing number of values.

 In hindsight, it is no surprise the the performance difference (time _and_ space complexity) is almost unbelievable higher with spreads.

 In many places, copying data, returning copy of data in functions, or passing copy of data to functions will not be a noticeable problem for very small pieces of data, but it can quickly become a performance problem for larger pieces of data or if used everywhere without some consideration.

+Some languages have more performant immutable data structures, but in ECMAScript, that is not the case.
+ECMAScript does not have immutable data structures.
+We sometimes make them immutable by applying some coding standards and principles (which are useful, sure), but that does not come cost-free.

-Here's the full code just in case:
+Here's [the full code](https://gitlab.com/devhowto/dev-how-to/-/blob/devel/src/javascript/performance/perf_array_spread_push.js) just in case:

 ```javascript
 //